-Berlin Christmas market attack detainee may not be driver, police say
+Berlin Christmas market attacker could be at large, authorities admit

 Latest developments

-- Berlin police say detained man may not have been the truck driver
+- Officials say several people could have been involved in the attack.

-- A Polish man found dead in truck was not at wheel when crash occurred
+- Polish man found dead in truck's passenger seat.

+Moments before Kandt spoke, German Interior Minister Thomas De Maiziere said that the man detained by police had denied any involvement in the attack.

-De Maiziere told a press conference that the man in custody had entered Germany on December 31, 2015, and sought asylum in Germany, but that his application had not been completed.
+The man was "probably from Pakistan," De Maiziere said, adding he had entered the country on December 31, 2015, and that his application for asylum had stalled.

-Intelligence and police sources earlier told CNN that the man detained had arrived to the country in Passau, a city on Germany's border with Austria, after traveling through the Balkans.
+Berlin police have called on the public to remain alert, as confusion swirled over who might have been behind the wheel in the attack.

+"We possibly need to assume that we have not arrested the right one," General Prosecutor at Germany's Federal Court of Justice Peter Frank told journalists Tuesday.

 Berlin police said that the truck, owned by a Polish company, "was steered deliberately into the crowd."
 It was carrying 25 tons of steel at the time, the vehicle's owner said.